Hello, This is Thomas.

 Additionally, this course goes beyond the models and teaches you the jargon you will encounter on the job from real bankers.

-Long and costly, the program will cost you well over 500 and will take roughly 4-6 months of part-time study time.
+Long and costly, the Full-Immersion program will cost you over $800 and will take roughly 4-6 months of part-time study time.
 The final exam is quite difficult and requires a significant amount of preparation and test-taking time.

 Exclusively focused on investment banking valuation and deal modeling, the instruction is very quick and sometimes difficult to keep up with.
 The course does not cover PowerPoint or other tools or software.